arabog/ALX_T_Notes/wk4/day1/tasks.md

 ria  but  have other permissions bits set (for example if someone can execute the file) will not be matched.
 ```
-find - search for files in a directory hierarchy
+find - **search** for files in a directory hierarchy. find is used to search for file/directory

 ## 11. Don't just count your directories, make your directories count
 Write a script that counts the number of directories and sub-directories in the current directory.